vigor-nf/vigor/README.md

 To **compile and run** Vigor NFs, you need:

-- At least 16 GB of RAM, 8 GB of which is allocated as 4096x2MB hugepages; see the [DPDK documentation](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#linux-gsg-hugepages) to set up hugepages.
+- 16 GB of RAM, 8 GB of which is allocated as 4096x2MB hugepages; see the [DPDK documentation](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#linux-gsg-hugepages) to set up hugepages.
 - A DPDK-compatible NIC with at least two ports, bound to DPDK using the `dpdk-devbind.py` tool.
 - To run `setup.sh no-verify`.

 To **verify** NFs using **DPDK models**, you need:

-- ???
-TODO: Measure max RAM usage of verifying NFs with dpdk stubs, pad a healthy margin ???
+- 16 GB of RAM
 - To run `setup.sh` (no arguments)

 To **verify** NFs using **hardware models**, you need:

-- At least 128 GB of RAM
-- As many CPU cores as you can find, since the Vigor Validator is embarassingly parallelizable
+- 256 GB for the bridge, firewall, NAT and policer; 1 TB for the load balancer.
 - To run `setup.sh` (no arguments)

 To **benchmark** Vigor NFs, you need: